 Currently Non-Collectible Status

 This status remains in effect until the taxpayer’s financial situation improves, providing much-needed breathing room.
+Penalties and interest may continue while the account is in currently not collectible status.

 Penalty Abatement and Hardship Status